nelsonii/JoystickEnclosures/README.md

 TRACKPOINT requires:
  Adafruit QT PY
  Cirque Pinnacle TrackPoint 35mm sensor (Mouser)
- Use Super Glue to close the case (I'm looking at using screws instead).
+ Use Super Glue to close the case.

  Print flat surfaces down!
 You may need to rotate the DISC 180 in your slicer.

+JOYCON requires:
+ Arduino Pro Micro
+ JoyCon Replacement Stick (Amazon)
+ 4Layer Breakout Board for JoyCon
+ (2) M1.6-3 screws for joystick
+ (1) M2-3 screw for breakout board
+ (2) M3-12 screws for case

+ Print flat surfaces down!
+You may need to rotate the TOP 180 in your slicer.